-The city’s grid plan.
-Salisbury’s C13th plan was a regular one, typical of planned medieval urban developments.
+The city’s grid plan Salisbury’s C13th plan was a regular one, typical of planned medieval urban developments.
 It created square or rectangular blocks of buildings known as ‘chequers’, of which there are some 20 original ones, all named.
 St Ann Street is at the southern boundary of this planned area, and runs past three chequers, with the names Pound, Marsh and White Hart.
-The grid pattern is not entirely regular, as can be seen from the bend in St Ann Street in the photo on the home page.
+The grid pattern is not entirely regular, as can be seen from the bend in St Ann Street.

-Architectural styles.
-The two great periods of medieval design embodied in the cathedral are covered under that heading.
+Architectural styles The two great periods of medieval design embodied in the cathedral are covered under that heading.
 Within the wider city, other styles predominate, several of them visible in St Ann Street.
-Half a mile north of it, the main parish church, St Thomas’s, is of exceptional quality, particular in its interior, and dates from the C15th, when the work on the cathedral was essentially complete.
+Half a mile north of it, the main parish church, St Thomas’, is of exceptional quality, particular in its interior, and dates from the C15th, when the work on the cathedral was essentially complete.
 A few domestic buildings can be seen to be of similar age, but Georgian and later styles predominate within the city.
-Quite often, however, a Georgian appearance turns out to be only superficial, achieved by a recladding of a structure which is much earlier.
+However, often a Georgian appearance turns out to be only superficial, achieved by the recladding of an earlier structure.

-Materials.
-In exterior views, the great mass of the cathedral shows basically one material, Chilmark stone, a generic term which indicates the use of stone from the Chilmark/Tisbury area some dozen miles west of the city.
+Materials In exterior views, the great mass of the cathedral shows one material, Chilmark stone, a generic term which indicates the use of stone from the Chilmark/Tisbury area some dozen miles west of the city.
 Its interior makes major use of another stone, from Purbeck in Dorset.
 In the city, at least outside the Cathedral Close, Chilmark is relatively rare, with other stones tending to be preferred.
 The most common walling material is brick, though not all brick buildings are what they seem at first sight.
 Sometimes the effect was achieved by the use of ‘mathematical tiles’, a technique which enabled older buildings to be brought visually up to date without the expense of a total rebuild.
-All these materials are considered here…